Resurrection (1980 film): Plot

-Edna Mae McCauley (Burstyn) survives a car accident that kills her husband and nearly kills her, but her brief out of body experience gives her the power to heal people.
-Paralyzed from the waist down, Edna returns home with her father to be cared for by family.
-At a party, she unwittingly heals a little girl with chronic nosebleeds, to the bewilderment of those around her.
+Edna Mae McCauley survives a car accident that kills her husband and nearly kills her, but her brief out of body experience gives her the power to heal people.
+Paralyzed from the waist down, Edna returns with her father to her small hometown in Kansas to recuperate and be cared for by family.
+On their way, they stop at "Last Chance Gas," run by the friendly and eccentric Esco Brown.
+Welcomed home by family, Edna unwittingly heals a little girl at a party with chronic nosebleeds, to the bewilderment of those around her.
+Edna's grandmother tells her of a woman she knew who had briefly died from pneumonia and returned to life; this woman experienced the same visions as Edna when her spirit left her body, and when she returned to life she too had the power to heal people.
 Edna eventually heals herself and slowly begins to walk again.
 She becomes an unwitting celebrity, the hope of those in desperate need of healing, and a lightning rod for religious beliefs and skeptics.
-Enda eventually begins a relationship with Cal Carpenter (Shepard) after she heals him from a stab wound he sustained in a fight, but Cal slowly becomes unstable because she does not place the healings within a religious context.